gromacs/releng/docs/releng.rst

 Please note that even though the command-line mode does not perform most of the actions that the real build script does (unless you run it with ``--run``), it can still write to some files etc.

-But full support for mock execution would require substantial refactoring in the way the build environment, the workspace, and command execution is managed.
+Refactoring to better support mock execution is in progress, combined with extending the scope of unit tests.